Indiana’s Trusted Personal Injury Advocates Since 1963.

 Filing a Wrongful Death Claim for a Truck Accident in Indiana

 If you’ve lost a loved one in a tragic truck accident in Indiana, you may be able to file a wrongful death lawsuit.
-Nothing can make up for the one you’ve lost, but you could get compensation to help pay for end-of-life expenses and find a sense of justice.
+Nothing can make up for your loss, but you may be eligible to seek justice and compensation to help pay for end-of-life expenses.
 You could also prevent the negligent party from causing further deaths in the future.

 Our wrongful death attorneys may be able to file a lawsuit if the death was caused by a wrongful act or omission of another party.
 As the deceased’s personal representative, you can argue that this other party was negligent and seek compensation since the deceased can no longer do so.